10 Days in Istanbul Turkey Itinerary in the Winter

 Breakfast at Ugrak Baba Borekcisi

-I stumbled across this small humble little shop near our Airbnb that comes with great reviews for their Turkish Boreks.
+I stumbled across this small, humble shop near our Airbnb that comes with great reviews for their Turkish Boreks.
 I had the Potato Borek and got myself a Turkish tea as well.
-Perhaps it’s because I didn’t catch them fresh out of the oven, I didn’t find it stellar but it was an okay munch.
-It was a super cheap breakfast though (21 Turkish liras total) so can’t complain much!
+Perhaps it’s because I didn’t catch them fresh out of the oven, I didn’t find it stellar, but it was an okay munch.
+It was a super cheap breakfast though (21 Turkish liras total), so can’t complain much!

 Spicy Mussel at Midyeci Ahmet Karakoy